 Dr. JoAnn Linrud, Interim Associate Dean, College of Business Administration at CMU, designed the study, analyzed results and conducted the research.
 This is the first image research study of this nature ever to have been conducted.
-Click Here to See Letter.
+See the letter here.

 The study, conducted from January to July, 2004 was undertaken at the request of Lynne Marks through the Association of Image Consultants, an international association with 19 chapters in 9 countries.

 Dr. Joyce Knudsen, Chris Ward, Evangelia Souris, Carla Mathis, Julia Rushing and Dominique Isbecque made up the team of experienced image consultant members from AICI who designed the pre-and post surveys.